 Profile: Seattle Genetics Inc (SGEN.O)

 ASG-22ME is an ADC composed of an anti-Nectin-4 monoclonal antibody linked to a potent auristatin compound using its ADC technology.
-Nectin-4 is a target expressed in multiple cancers including bladder, breast, lung and pancreatic cancers. the Company is developing ASG-22ME as a product candidate for the treatment of solid tumors under its co-development collaboration with Astellas Pharma, Inc. (Astellas).
+Nectin-4 is a target expressed in multiple cancers, including urothelial cancers, such as bladder cancer, as well as ovarian and lung cancers.
+The Company is developing ASG-22ME as a potential treatment of solid tumors under its co-development collaboration with Astellas Pharma, Inc. (Astellas).
 As of December 31, 2016, he Company had completed the Phase I clinical trials for ASG-22ME.

 Seattle Genetics Inc

-21823 30TH DRIVE SE
+21823 30th Dr SE

-BOTHELL WA 98021
+BOTHELL WA 98021-3907

 - BRIEF-Seattle Genetics Q1 loss per share $0.42